discordjs/guide/guide/message-components/buttons.md

 ## Disabled buttons

-If you want to prevent a button from being used, but not remove it from the message, you can disable it with the <DocsLink section="builders" path="class/ButtonBuilder?scrollTo=setDisabled"/> method:
+If you want to prevent a button from being used, but not remove it from the message, you can disable it with the <DocsLink section="builders" path="ButtonBuilder:Class#setDisabled" type="method"/> method:

 ```js {5}
 const button = new ButtonBuilder()